eddieantonio/blog/_posts/2018-07-30-why-i-made-yet-another-cree-syllabics-converter.md

 Some transliterators attempt to convert every Latin character, even if it doesn't make sense.
 Take the case of "Maskêkosihk Trail"---a road that goes from Edmonton to [Enoch Cree Nation][enoch].
-The City of Edmonton unveiled the street sign, and they also unveiled an
+The City of Edmonton unveiled the street sign, and, in the process, they unveiled an
 embarrassment:

 ![Maskêkosihk trail rendered as "ᒪᐢᑫᑯᓯᐦᐠ  ᐟrᐊᐃl"]({{ site.baseurl }}/images/yasc/mayor-and-chief.JPG)